4261.1 AR - Personal Illness/Injury Leave

 Use of Sick Leave

-2. Pregnancy, childbirth and recovery (Education Code 45193)
+2. Pregnancy, miscarriage, childbirth and related recovery (Education Code 45193)

 3. Personal necessity as specified in Education Code 45207